robot5000-design/ms1-band-website/README.md

 All HTML and CSS files have been passed through the w3c validation service here https://validator.w3.org/

-The only issue of significance raised was issue #10.
+The only issue of significance raised through the validator was issue #10.
 The 404.html code had an anchor element wrapped in a button.
 The solution was to use the anchor element only, but styled as a button.

-Chrome Dev Tools Lighthouse made a number of suggestions:
+_Chrome Dev Tools Lighthouse made a number of suggestions:_

 - for security reasons rel="noreferrer" should be added to all external links.
   It indicates that no referrer information is to be leaked when following the link